robcarver17/pysystemtrade/docs/IB.md

 ### Connection objects

-A connection object inherits from both a client and a server (NOTE: in the future we would need to add a data connection object to receive streamed prices, fills etc).
+A connection object inherits from both a client and a server (NOTE: in the future we would need to add a database connection object to receive streamed prices, fills etc).

 No generic connection object is provided, since they are likely to be highly bespoke to a particular broker.
 See [connectionIB](/sysbrokers/IB/ibConnection.py) for an example.
 At a minimum, connection objects must do the following: